Plant Disease Diagnosis:

 Disease Resistant Plants:

-In the past agricultural scientists used selective breeding methods for developing disease resistant varieties.
+In the past agricultural scientists used selective breeding methods for identifying disease resistant varieties and cultivating the same.
 This process is time consuming and lot of manual work and waiting.
-If the breeder is lucky he may get a disease resistant plant in about 12 to 20 years.
+If the breeder is lucky he may get a disease resistant plant in about 12 to 20 years or within a year or two; one should be lucky.
 With the knowledge of molecular technology, it is possible to introduce a specific gene to combat a particular disease.

-For example disease resistant against ToMV and ToLCV in Tomato, disease resistance against fungal infection, disease resistance to bacterial infection or and disease resistance to pests.
+For example disease resistant against ToMV and ToLCV in Tomato (obtained by G.R.Kantharaj), disease resistant to fungal infection, disease resistance to bacterial infection or and disease resistance to pests.

 Resistance to plant viruses: